May 29 – Oct 31 | 11am-5pm | Free

 The printers will set up a selection of historic presses outdoors on the steps of 209-211 Water Street.
 Demonstrations will run from five to seven minutes long, illustrating the 19th century printing process with a variety of presses and equipment from the Museum’s Printing History Collection.

-As of July 30, 2021, based on current guidance from the World Health Organization, mask wearing is encouraged for all, regardless of vaccination status, and because of the nature of face-to-face proximity of watching the printing demonstrations, masks are requested at Bowne & Co.
+As of August 24, 2021, because of the nature of face-to-face proximity of watching the printing demonstrations, masks are required at Bowne & Co.

 Free Outdoor Exhibition